 Everyone is scared of apple seeds because they have heard of the cyanide content in the seeds.
 The truth is, you would have to eat so many apple seeds in order to get any toxicological effects from them.
 Don’t be afraid to juice the whole apple, or eat apple seeds from apples you eat.
 A tiny amount of cyanide is normal to normal cells, and in some scientific studies has even been found to kill cancer cells.

-Vitamin B17, otherwise known as laetrile, is also found in high amounts in apple seeds, and has been found to help cure cancer.
+Vitamin B17, otherwise known as laetrile, is also found in high amounts in apple seeds, and has been found kill cancer cells in animal models.
 Although this vitamin has been controversial amongst the health and medical community, it is clear that it has beneficial effects.

 I’ve been eating apple seeds since I was a child, and I have never been healthier!
 Don’t be afraid of those apple seeds – but also don’t go eating handfuls of them at a time.